 2013 (June) – The supercomputer Conte is installed in the MATH data center.
 The system uses HP 580 ProLiant SL250 Generation 8 servers (Gen8).
 Each server uses two Intel Xeon processors and two Xeon Phi co-processors, connected using Mellanox 56Gb/s Infiniband connections.
 The system peaks around 943.4 teraflops.
 The system is named after Dr. Samuel Conte, a computing pioneer and former dean of the Computer Science department.
 It debuts at number 28 on the Top 500 list.

 2013 (July) - The SiCortex SC5832 is retired from service.
+SiCortex closed its doors in May 2025 after sales of at least 60 of their "green" ultra low-power supercomputers.

 2013 (November) – The Steele supercomputing cluster, named after the former Director of the Purdue University Computing Center John Steele, is retired from service.